Proxy-o/voiture/README.md

 # note :
-if you have docker  just run the following command  to start a mysql container
+if you have <strong>DOCKER</strong>  just run the following command  to start a mysql container

 ```bash
 ./start-mysqlDatabase.sh